-Satisfying the Research Writing Requirement by Writing a Paper in Conjunction with a Course
+Satisfying the Graduation Writing Requirement by Writing a Paper in Conjunction with a Course

 All Willamette Law courses taught by full-time faculty may be used to satisfy the Research Writing Requirement with the exception of th 100 series courses, Externship (other than the optional externship paper), and Legal Clinic.
 Moot Court Competition Briefs may not be used.
 Students enrolled in a first-year elective in the second or third year may use the course to satisfy the requirement.
 Students may not work together on the Research Writing Requirement paper.